trozware/troznet/content/post/2019/swiftui-for-mac-3.md

 Crash & burn... so what if I made the NSSavePanel an @State property of the View?
 No, that crashed even faster.
 Maybe SwiftUI Views don't like this sort of thing, but how about if I get the Application Delegate to handle it?
 What if I moved the `saveImage` method to the App Delegate and changed the calling function to access it there?

 Still crashed.
 At this stage I am beginning to wonder if I know how to use an NSSavePanel.
 Time to create a simple test app without SwiftUI and see what happens.
 Well it appears that I no longer know how to use an NSSavePanel.
-Code from an older project that works fine, will not work now!
+Code from an older project that works fine, will not work in my new sample project!

-Guess what - it was a macOS Catalina security issue which I would have realised faster I had opened the Console.
+Guess what - it was another macOS Catalina security issue which I would have realised faster I had opened the Console.
 Back to the Signing & Capabilities section of the target settings and this time I set File Access for User Selected File to Read/Write.

 Now the NSSavePanel opens when called from DialogsView and prints the selected file URL if one is chosen.